SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 ### Overview of the last year (2022)

 2022 was the year where I made more bigger projects to further help out th GitHub community.
 I committed more frequently to GitHub, and explored many other aspects deeper such as Pull Requests, Issues, Gists and many more.
+I also got to 127 followers by the end of the year, as well as a lot of stars and forks!

 ### Contact or Support